How to view, install, and remove fonts in Windows 7 and Windows 8.1

 The Font settings panel is opened.
 Here, deselect the box that says "Hide font based on language settings" and press the OK button.

 Now that you know how to preview, add, remove or hide fonts, you can go ahead and create great presentations or import funny fonts and use them in your personal documents.
-If you are having any trouble or if you feel like you just haven't gotten enough information from this article, leave a comment with your questions and we'll be there to help.
+If you are having any trouble or if you feel like you just haven't gotten enough information from this article, leave a comment with your questions.